Värnamo: Education

-There are seven schools for Primary and lower secondary education in Värnamo.
-These are: Rörstorpsskolan for preschool class to 3rd grade; Enehagens skola, Mossleskolan and Trälleborgsskolan for preschool class to 5th grade; Exposkolan for 4th to 6th grade and Apladalsskolan and Gröndalsskolan for 6th to 9th grade.
-The oldest school is Enehagens skola which has been active since 1907 and the newest school is Exposkolan, which opened in 2019.
+There are eight schools for Primary and lower secondary education in Värnamo.
+These are: Rörstorpsskolan and Mossleskolan and Västhorjaskolan for preschool class to 3rd grade; Enehagens skola for preschool class to 6th grade; Exposkolan and Trälleborgsskolan for 4th to 6th grade and Apladalsskolan and Gröndalsskolan for 7th to 9th grade.
+The oldest school is Enehagens skola which has been active since 1907 and the newest school is Västhorjaskolan, which opened in 2025.

 There was previously a charter school for grades six to nine operated by Prolympia, which focused on sport.
 It was closed down in 2010 because of a lack of students.

 There is one school for upper secondary education called Finnvedens gymnasium.
 It offers 11 of the 18 national programs, of which in 2020 the most popular were Social Science (23%), Business Management and Economics (16%), Technology (13%), Natural Science (8%), and Vehicle and Transport (8%).

 When Finnvedens gymnasium opened in 1969 no students nor any teachers were allowed to participate in the opening ceremony which costed 25,000 SEK (equivalent to US$24,000 in 2020).
 This was seen as unfair by the student council, who also thought it was too expensive.
 The student council therefore organized their own, cheaper ceremony outside before the official ceremony.
 This attracted national news coverage and one of the invitees, Olof Palme, then Minister for Education, who became the Swedish prime minister a month later, spoke to the students.

 There is Folk high school in Värnamo called Värnamo Folkhögskola, which has been active since 1876.
 It is governed by Jönköping County and offers primary, secondary and tertiary education.
 Among courses offered are youth worker, social educator and courses in textile.
 It offers boarding and has exchanges with a folk high school in Zambia and one in the UK.

 Campus Värnamo offers tertiary level education and is governed by the municipal executive board of Värnamo.
 It offers technical and engineering courses in 3D computer graphics and printing, polymer engineering and web development as well as courses for paraprofessional educator and preschool teacher.
 It also runs Teknikcenter ("Technical center"), which organizes technical activities for children and teenagers and educates teachers in technology.
 Its purpose is to increase interest in technology in the region.